akio-236/echo-sorter/README.md

 ## 📋 Usage

 1. Open your web browser and navigate to `http://127.0.0.1:8000`.
-2. Click the "Login with Spotify" button and authorize the application.
+2. On the **Home Page**, click the "Login with Spotify" button and authorize the application.
-3. Once redirected, the app will display your liked songs sorted into genre groups.
+3. You will be redirected to the **Liked Songs Page**, which will display your sorted genre groups.
-4. Find a genre group you want to create a playlist for and click the "Create Playlist" button next to it.
+4. Click the "Create Playlist" button next to any genre to instantly add that playlist to your Spotify account.
-5. Check your Spotify account—a new playlist with the sorted songs will be there!

 ***